 UKHCDO established a secretariat and a national data-base (NHD) as early as 1978 and has produced annual reports and many publications from the data generated.
 Although the data-base and secretariat remained in Oxford since that time, the Executive Committee, advised by the Advisory Committee decided in May of 2002 that the data-base and secretariat should be moved to Manchester Royal Infirmary.

 The data for the NHD was collected annually using a paper system with information regarding new registrations and death being reported as they occur.
 For this reason, the Data Management Working Party directed that the data-base be upgraded and national networked with the introduction of individually networked Haemophilia Centre management systems for real-time data downloading.
 Dr Rob Hollingsworth, Chartered Software Engineer designed this system with the assistance of the previous Data Manager.
 Dr Hollingsworth is based in the University Department of Haematology at CM&MC.
 This software development is now complete and in the process of being rolled out nationally.

 It is anticipated that this software, when fully implemented, will permit the generation of more detailed reports.

 The UKHCDO has been a registered charity since 1991.

 An Executive Committee made up of elected officers and advised by a 34-person committee directs UKHCDO.
 The Executive Committee meets monthly via conference.
 The Advisory Committee meets with the Executive Committee three times a year (usually in London).
 The Executive Committee interacts directly with the DoH on a regular basis, as required.

-The Data management Working Party oversees and directs the National Haemophilia Database.
-An annual General Meeting of all the membership is held in September or October of each year.
+The Data Management Working Party oversees and directs the National Haemophilia Database.
+An annual General Meeting of all the membership is held in November of each year.